blumenthal/ubx_robotscenegraph/doc/manual.md

 ```

 This warning is fine when data is received more than once form another World Model Agent
-or if a RSG-JSON or an OpenStreetMap file is (accidentaly) loaded multiple times.
+or if a RSG-JSON or an OpenStreetMap file is (accidentally) loaded multiple times.
 However, if you are missing a primitive that should be loaded e.g. from a RSG-JSON
 file it indicates that there is a mistake in the file.
 Check if it contains
 multiple entries with the same ``id``.